Azure-Samples/communication-services-javascript-quickstarts/ui-library-transfer/README.md

 # Get Started with Composites - Handle transfer request

-This sample showcases how Call Composites can be used to handle transfer requests.
+This sample showcases how Call Composites can be used to handle transfer requests so that the call can be transferred by a Teams user to another Teams user.
 The current beta version can only receive transfer requests from Teams users in 1 on 1 calls.

 ## Prerequisites

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F)  .
 - [Node.js](https://nodejs.org/en/) Active LTS and Maintenance LTS versions (8.11.1 and 10.14.1 recommended).
 - An active Communication Services resource.
 [Create a Communication Services resource](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource).
 You will need the endpoint value for the resource
-- An identity with VoIP.
-Generate an identity using the [Azure Portal](https://docs.microsoft.com/azure/communication-services/quickstarts/identity/quick-create-identity).
-- A phone number procured through Azure Communication Service portal using [Azure Portal](https://docs.microsoft.com/en-us/azure/communication-services/quickstarts/telephony/get-phone-number).
+- Two Teams users in the same tenant as the Azure account.
+One Teams user is to call and the other Teams user is the transfer target.
+Note that you will need to obtain the Teams user's id to call them.
+To learn more go to [storybook documentation for call transfer](https://azure.github.io/communication-ui-library/?path=/docs/transfer--page).

 ## Run the code